cjtinant/FFA_regional-skew/reports/milestones/milestone_02_documentation.md

 - Help maintain folder-level traceability for collaborative or long-term projects

-### Suggested Tags and Commit Messages

-If you’re versioning as you go:

-    Commit message:
-    Add standardized documentation headers to all R/01_download scripts; draft README for data download workflows

-    Tag for milestone completion:
-    v1.5.0-docs or v02-complete

 # Next Steps

 <!-- What follows this milestone — e.g., which milestone will build on this work.